Vishnu-tppr/Vishnu-tppr/README.md

 🏅 Rank 1 and Topper in Semester 1?
 Yeah, that happened.
 But honestly, the real fun begins when I step beyond grades and start building things way ahead of schedule .

 Right now, I’m crafting voice assistants, ai video background remover, and automation scripts just for the thrill of it (and sometimes out of pure curiosity) 👨🏻‍💻✨.

- Procrastination is my cardio, panic is my fuel, and hyperfocus is the unexpected superpower that somehow gets things done.
 It’s the perfect mix of late night coding,last-minute cramming, selective effort, and a whole lot of “please let this work” 😅💪.

 Rote learning?
 Overrated.I believe if you understand something well enough the first time, it sticks.
 If it doesn’t, I stare at it until it click eventually 🤯.

-Currently I’m diving headfirst into AI/ML in Python… anything that looks like it might break my brain in a fun way.
+Currently, I’m diving into AI/ML with Python 🐍, working on projects that challenge me to think differently and grow 🚀.
 I’m that guy who starts a “small” project and ends up awake at 2 AM convincing himself it’s the next big thing one YouTube tutorial, one Stack Overflow thread at a time 🌙📚.

 ---